ansys/pyensight/doc/source/calc_functions.rst

     :math:`Q=\frac{1}{2}\left[{\left|\Omega \right|}^{2}-{\left|S\right|}^{2}\right]`

-    which (in terms of our EnSight variables) literally reduces to:
+    which (in terms of EnSight variables) reduces to:

     .. code-block::